Michael Simms (publisher)

-Michael Simms is an American poet, novelist and literary publisher.
-His satiric novel Bicycles of the Gods: A Divine Comedy and his YA speculative fiction trilogy The Green Mage, Windkeep and The Blessed Isle were published by Madville Publishing.
+Michael Simms (born April 6, 1954) is an American poet, novelist and literary publisher.
+His speculative novels Bicycles of the Gods and The Hummingbird War as well as his YA trilogy The Green Mage, Windkeep and The Blessed Isle were published by Madville Fantasy.
 His most recent poetry collections American Ash (2020), Nightjar (2021), Strange Meadowlark (2023) and Jubal Rising (2025) were published by Ragged Sky Press.
-His poems and essays have been featured in journals and magazines including Scientific American, Poetry Magazine, Black Warrior Review, Mid-American Review, Pittsburgh Quarterly, Southwest Review, Plume and West Branch.
+His poems and essays have been featured in journals and magazines including Scientific American, Poetry Magazine, Black Warrior Review, Mid-American Review, Pittsburgh Quarterly, Southwest Review, Plume, One Art and West Branch.
 His poems have also appeared in Poem-a-Day published by the Academy of American Poets and been read by Garrison Keillor on the nationally syndicated radio show The Writer's Almanac.
 Simms's poems have been translated into Spanish, Russian, Chinese and Arabic.

 Recognition

+Michael Simms has a long history of political, environmental and literary activism.
+In 1980, he was one of the founding members of The Committee in Solidarity with the People of El Salvador (CISPES), and in 1988, he was recognized by Clean Water Action as one of the ten most effective field managers in the United States for his work in protecting the Chesapeake Bay.
+He held residencies at Yaddo in 1979, 1980 and 1987.
+From 1990-95, he sat on the Southwestern Pennsylvania Regional Planning Commission.
+As Executive Director of Autumn House Press, Simms received and administered grants from Heinz Endowments, the Pittsburgh Foundation, the Hillman Family Foundations, Richard King Mellon Foundation, BNY-Mellon Foundation, the Birmingham Foundation, the Forbes Funds, the Mattel Foundation, the Pennsylvania Council on the Arts, the Grable Foundation, the Eden Hall Foundation and the McCune Foundation.
 In 2011, the Pennsylvania Legislature awarded Simms a Certificate of Recognition for his service to the arts.
+In 2022, Bicycles of the Gods was a finalist for the Eric Hoffer Award.
+In 2023, Simms's poem 'No' was displayed in the Washington National Cathedral as part of the Dear Ukraine exhibit.

-Early life
+Education and Personal life

 Born in 1954 in Houston, Texas, Simms attended the School of Irish Studies in Dublin, Ireland; Southern Methodist University (BA, 1976); and the University of Iowa (MFA, 1978).
+Among his teachers were Eavan Boland, Louise Glück, Donald Justice and Stephen Dobyns.
+He is married to the psychologist and philosopher Eva-Maria Simms.
+They have two grown children, Nicholas and Lea.